gfx-rs/rspirv/README.md

 This project is far from being complete; it's in a very early stage of development.
-However, the memory representation of SPIR-V modules is defined and a SPIR-V binary module disassemebler is provided, although lacking the support for some features like 64-bit integers and extended instruction sets.
+However, the memory representation of SPIR-V modules is defined and a SPIR-V binary module disassemebler is provided, although lacking the support for some features like extended instruction sets and 64-bit selectors in `OpSwitch`.

 Getting and building rspirv
 ---------------------------